drug-design/course/docs/chapters/molecular-similarity.md

 ### Limitation Due to Extrapolations
 *[apo]: 3D structure of a macromolecule without a ligand

-The first limitation of the principle of similarity concerns the distribution of the molecules of the initial dataset.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/limitation-due-to-extrapolations-402ffb3c'><i class='fa fa-play' aria-hidden='true'></i></button>The first limitation of the principle of similarity concerns the distribution of the molecules of the initial dataset.
 While it may straightforward to extrapolate the properties of closely related objects (e.g. A or B), the extrapolation for C becomes highly debatable.
 The only way to overcome this limitation is to cover a large range of values for those descriptors believed to be relevant to the property at hand.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[apo]: 3D structure of a macromolecule without a ligand